-- 45. The ORSA should expressly address how climate risk is managed from an overarching perspective and how its transversal nature is reflected in the existing risk areas.
+49. The CISSA should expressly address how climate risk is managed from an overarching perspective and how its transversal nature is reflected in the existing risk areas.
 It should clearly define the risks and opportunities associated with climate change as it pertains to the insurer's operations.
-This view should be forward-looking and continuously evaluated for appropriateness taking into account the current environment and emerging scenarios. - 46.
-The insurer should set out in the ORSA its risk appetite, risk tolerance and limits on climate risk, and its alignment with overall strategy and ambition concerning climate risk. - 47.
-The ORSA shall discuss the short, medium and emerging long-term risk associated with climate change and its impact on the finances and solvency of the insurer.
+This view should be forward-looking and continuously evaluated for appropriateness taking into account the current environment and future scenarios.

+- 50. The insurer should set out in the CISSA its risk appetite, risk tolerance and limits on climate risk, and its alignment with overall strategy and ambition concerning climate risk. - 51.
+The CISSA shall discuss the short, medium and emerging long-term risks associated with climate change and its impact on the finances and solvency of the insurer.
 Short-term (one to five-year horizon) considerations should be robustly discussed, for example, in light of transition risks, as these may have a more immediate effect on the insurer's risk appetite, profile and operations.
-Also, understanding that certain climate-related risks will materialise over a longer period, insurers should utilise scenarios with a mid-term (five to ten-year horizon), while scenarios for a longer time horizon (ten years and onward) should be utilised if justified by the nature and risk profile of the business, for example, considering duration of assets and liabilities.
-It is very important that all relevant climate risks without any exceptions are reviewed and assessed based on a comprehensive materiality assessment, which should be clearly outlined in the ORSA.

-- 48. The ORSA shall identify expertise that exists within the insurer to assess and oversee risks associated with climate change, as well as highlight sources utilised to inform decisions.
-Specifically, as data and standards further develop regarding climate risk, the details of the ORSA are expected to be informed by scientifically sound and up-to-date information as part of the quantitative and qualitative determinations and discussions.
-The ORSA should further include the discussion of general obstacles and concrete gaps concerning the implementation of climate risk management and describe the plans to overcome these gaps. - 49.
-The ORSA shall include a detailed account of the full risk evaluation, monitoring and mitigating process for climate risk deployed by the insurer.
-The ORSA shall include appropriate scenarios and stress tests that help identify and quantify the impact of climate risk.
-Where such risks are identified as material, the insurer shall describe the actions used to mitigate effectively such risks.
-Monitoring climate risk shall be an ongoing process, and the ORSA should describe this process in detail. - 50.
-The ORSA shall detail how the insurer monitors exposure related to policyholders, asset managers, business partners, and considerations of direct and indirect climate impact.
+Also, understanding that certain climate-related risks will materialise over a longer period, insurers should utilise scenarios with a mid-term (five to ten-year horizon), while scenarios for a longer time horizon (ten years and onward) should be utilised if justified by the nature and risk profile of the business (e.g., considering the duration of assets and liabilities).
+It is very important that all relevant climate risks are reviewed and assessed based on a comprehensive materiality assessment, which should be clearly outlined in the CISSA. - 52.
+As data and standards further develop regarding climate risk, the details of the CISSA are expected to be informed by scientifically sound and up-to-date information as part of the quantitative and qualitative determinations and discussions.
+The CISSA should further include the discussion of concrete climate risk gaps and the implementation of climate risk management action plans to overcome these gaps. - 53.
+The CISSA should include details of risk identification, monitoring and mitigating process for climate risk deployed by the insurer.
+The CISSA shall include appropriate scenarios and stress tests that help identify and quantify the impact of climate risk.
+Where such risks are identified as material, the insurer should describe the actions used to mitigate such risks effectively.
+Monitoring climate risk should be an ongoing process, and the CISSA should describe this process in detail. - 54.
+The CISSA shall detail how the insurer monitors exposure related to policyholders, asset managers, business partners, and considerations of direct and indirect climate impact.